-At the autopsy of the Bunker twins, one of the anatomists opined that their active sex lives "shocked the moral sense of the community" -- even though the truth is that the Bunkers’ neighbors appeared to have just accepted the situation.
-A little known fact is that the Bunker wives’ father originally objected to his daughters marrying the twins not because they were conjoined, but because they were Asian.
+At the autopsy of the Bunker twins, one of the anatomists opined that their active sex lives had “shocked the moral sense of the community”—even though the truth is that the Bunkers’ neighbors appeared to have just accepted the situation.
+A little-known fact is that the Bunker wives’ father had originally objected to his daughters marrying the twins not because they were conjoined, but because they were Asian.
 (This was, after all, the antebellum American South.)

 Surgeons sometimes openly allude to sexuality as a motivator for separation surgery.
 In 2002, as soon as he had made the cut separating two little girls joined at the head, the neurosurgeon involved paused to announce to the assembled medical team, “We now have two weddings to go to.”
 Indeed, when I talked to contemporary surgeons about how they decide whether to undertake the substantial risks some separations involve, I found that surgeons had two fears, sort of conjoined: one, that twins would grow up conjoined and thus never have sex; two, that twins would grow up conjoined and actually have sex.

-Believe it or not, surgeons have done this: Separated toddler twin boys and made one a girl, because there was only one penis to go around.
+Believe it or not, surgeons have done this: Separated toddler twin boys and made one a girl because there was only one penis to go around.
 (These children were essentially two people on top and one on the bottom.)
 In fact, this has been done in two cases.
-In one case, the “girl” is said to have reverted to being a boy, and in the other, the child-left-as-male died, leaving the parents who came to the hospital with two sons to go home with one daughter.
+In one case, the “girl” is said to have reverted to being a boy, and in the other, the child left as male died, leaving the parents who had come to the hospital with two sons to go home with one daughter.
 Yes, this was considered better than leaving the children alone.

 The short answer is that we don’t know.
-Conjoined twins, like the rest of us, tend not to talk in great depth publicly about their most intimate moments.
-Based on what we know about the significant variability of one conjoined twin to feel a body part (e.g., an arm) that putatively “belongs” to the other twin, it’s hard to guess how any conjoinment will turn out in practice.
-Nerves, muscles, hormones, and psychology all probably factor in to who feels what.
+Conjoined twins, like the rest of us, tend not to talk in great depth publicly about their most-intimate moments.
+Based on what we know about the significant variability of one conjoined twin’s feeling a body part (e.g., an arm) that putatively “belongs” to the other twin, it’s hard to guess how any conjoinment will turn out in practice.
+Nerves, muscles, hormones, and psychology all probably factor into who feels what.
 If twins share one set of genitals, they’re both going to feel any touching down there.
 Whether or not both are "having sex" with the third person in the equation depends on how you think about “having sex.”